itz-me-zappex/flux/README.md

 ```

 #### Other distributions
-Script for build `.deb` package for Debian and Ubuntu (and based distros) will be added soon, users of other distros should use manual method for now.
+Script for build `.deb` package for Debian and Ubuntu (and based distributions) will be added soon, users of other distributions should use manual method for now.

 ### Usage
 ```